Beyond Reasonable Doubt

 by Liz Franklin

 For justice to prevail, only truth derived from facts should be admissible in a court of law.
 How many wrongful convictions could have been prevented if this were actually the case?
-Theories, assumptions, suppositions, inferences, speculations, beliefs, suspicions, presumptions, and the ever-popular "consistent with(s)" are abstract nouns and by their very nature they inherently possess doubt; they are based on ideas, concepts, ideals, emotions, and things that cannot be proven because they only exist in the mind.
-Whereas that of concrete nouns, which are based on fact; those things which can be measured, touched, identified--these are things that can be proven factually.
+Theories, assumptions, suppositions, inferences, speculations, beliefs, suspicions, presumptions, and the ever-popular "consistent with(s)" are abstract nouns and by their very nature they inherently possess doubt; given the fact that they are based on ideas, concepts, ideals, emotions, and things that cannot be proven because they only exist in the mind.
+Whereas concrete nouns are based on fact; those things which can be measured, touched, identified—these are things that can be proven factually.
 Abstract nouns have the doubt built right in.

-And don't get me started on inconclusive, this is a term used when the adversary can't deny that investigating or testing was performed but that the results didn't turn out in their favor.
-It's a simple fact...evidence is either proven to be true or it isn't.
-A hair may be consistent with one found at a crime scene but that is not evidence; it's a compass or a tool, at best.
-For it to be considered evidence, it's either a match or it isn't.
+Then there's the ever-popular inconclusive; this is a term used when the adversary cannot deny that investigating or testing was performed but that the results didn't turn out in their favor.
+It is a resolute fact...evidence is either proven to be true or it isn't.
+A hair may be "consistent" with one found at a crime scene but that is not evidence; it's a compass or a tool, at best.
+For it to be considered evidence, it's either an empirical[1] match or it isn't.

 This brings us to the notoriously deceptive circumstantial evidence; whose definition is "evidence which relies on an inference to connect it to a conclusion of fact", such as that of a fingerprint at the crime scene.
 As compared to direct evidence, which supports the truth of an assertion directly, i.e., without need for any additional evidence or inference.